Send the link below via email or IMCopy

 (you earn more $ but can't access until contract time is up)

-account that allows you to write checks or use debit card to withdrawal $
+account that lets you to write checks or use debit card to withdrawal $

-debit card: an electronic version of a check. you MUST have money in your account to use (different from credit card!)
+debit card: electronic version of check. you MUST have money in your account to use (different from credit card!)

 interest is usually compound!